HIT-CNC/CNC-Handson-211/Ingress/README.md

 $ kubectl get services -n ingress-nginx

-Incase of on-prem deployment Ingress service can be exposed using NodePort or by pointing LoadBalancer
+Ingress service can be exposed using NodePort or by exposing as LoadBalancer in Public Cloud.

 ### Simple Ingress Example